Guide to Indian Pulses

 An infographic on different types of pulses

-Let’s take a closer look at some of the commonly used pulses in Indian cuisine.
+Let’s look at some commonly used pulses in Indian cuisine, starting with dals.

 Toor/Arhar/ Pigeon Peas